• Skip to primary navigation

 Disease Surveillance

-JCVCD monitors for mosquito-borne diseases like West Nile virus and Western equine encephalitis by sending adult mosquitoes collected in our traps to the Oregon State University Veterinarian Diagnostic Laboratory for testing.
+JCVCD tests mosquito pools for diseases like West Nile virus and Western equine encephalitis using real-time reverse transcriptase polymerase chain reaction (RT-PCR).
 Although we collect a variety of mosquito species, our disease surveillance program focuses on mosquitoes from the Culex genus, which are our primary disease vectors.

 sidebar